rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 In this workshop, you will use a dataset representing about 15,000 customers of an insurance company.
 Each customer has about 30 attributes, and the goal is to train the model to predict a given customer's life-time value (LTV) using regression algorithms, and additionally, using classification algorithms to classify customers as LOW, MEDIUM, HIGH, or VERY  HIGH LTV (using binned LTV categories).

-Note: In marketing, the life-time value (LTV) of a customer is an estimate of the net profit attributable to a given customer relationship over its lifetime.
+Note: In marketing, the life-time value (LTV) of a customer is an estimate of the net profit attributed to a given customer relationship over its lifetime.

 Estimated Lab Time: 2 hours